 After the initial deployment, the device remains connected to the organization’s MDM system, allowing IT to manage it remotely.
 Software updates, security patches, and new configurations can be pushed in real-time without user intervention.
 Devices can also be locked or wiped remotely if lost or stolen.
 This ensures that even in a distributed or hybrid work environment, every endpoint remains secure and up to date.

 As remote and hybrid work become the norm, the traditional methods of IT deployment fall short.
-Zero-touch IT deployment addresses this shift head-on by creating a win-win process for everyone in the team.
+Zero-touch IT deployment is one of remote work security best practices to addresses this shift head-on by creating a win-win process for everyone in the team.

 One of the biggest challenges for remote teams is the time lag between receiving devices and being able to work efficiently.
 With zero-touch deployment, that delay disappears.
 Devices arrive fully configured, with all necessary apps, access credentials, and security settings in place.